-The Central Everglades Planning Project (CEPP) includes a suite of storage, treatment, conveyance and seepage management measures that will provide the necessary components to deliver additional fresh water from Lake Okeechobee south to Water Conservation Area 3, Everglades National Park and Florida Bay.
-The Central Everglades Planning Project has focused on developing the next phase of CERP projects under a national pilot project program in the USACE streamlined planning process.
-The CEPP Project Implementation Report (PIR) was completed and the Chief of Engineers Report was signed in December 2014.
-The project was authorized in December 2016 and currently awaits appropriations.
+The CEP includes a suite of storage, treatment, conveyance and seepage management measures that will provide the necessary components to deliver additional fresh water from Lake Okeechobee south to Water Conservation Area 3, ENP and Florida Bay.
+The project was authorized by Congress in December 2016.

-In conjunction with other CEPP South components, removal of approximately 6 miles of Old Tamiami Trail between the Everglades National Park (ENP) Tram Road and the L-67 Extension Levee will provide a net gain of wetland acreage, facilitate additional deliveries of water from WCA 3A directly to ENP and aid in alleviating the high water conditions currently being experienced in WCA 3A by providing an increase in the conveyance capacity of the S-12 structures.
-An interagency team comprised of the SFWMD, Florida Fish and Wildlife
+The CEP South components currently moving forward are the removal of approximately 6 miles of Old Tamiami Trail between the ENP Tram Road and the L-67 Extension Levee which will provide a net gain of wetland acreage, facilitate additional deliveries of water from WCA 3A directly to ENP and aid in alleviating the high water conditions currently being experienced in WCA 3A.
+In addition, the increase in conveyance capacity at the S-333 structure is currently being designed with construction anticipated to begin in October 2018.